Luke1432/luke1432.github.io/README.md

 This is primarily my personal portfolio, so contributions are limited.
 However:

-- If you spot a typo, broken link, or want to suggest a design improvement, feel free to open an issue.
+- If you spot a typo, broken link, or want to suggest a design improvement, please send me a message using the contact information found on the website.
 - If you want to suggest new features or UI enhancements, I’d welcome your feedback.
-- Any pull requests should include a clear description of the change and screenshots if UI is affected.

 ---